chrisgrieser/nvim-chainsaw/README.md

 require("chainsaw").removeLogs()
 ```

 These features can also be accessed with the user command `:ChainSaw`.
+Each

-Each option corresponds to the commands above.
+option corresponds to the commands above.
 For example, `:ChainSaw
 variableLog` is same as `:lua require("chainsaw").variableLog()`.

+When using lua functions, `variableLog`, `objectLog`, and `assertLog` can also be
+used in visual mode to use the visual selection instead of the word under the
+cursor.

 ### Smart Variable Identification
 When the variable under the cursor is an object with fields, `chainsaw` attempts